-There are two short stories featuring him.
-“Late Shift,” is included in the RELUCTANT DETECTIVE collection and "911" appeared in Ellery Queen's Mystery Magazine.
-There is at least one more story on the cards.
+There are also three short stories featuring him.
+“Night Shift,” is included in the RELUCTANT DETECTIVE collection and "911" and "Powder Goes Hunting" both appeared in Ellery Queen's Mystery Magazine.

 Powder is not, by and large, a nice fella.
 Ironically, a real Indianapolis policeman once claimed that I based Powder on him in a story in the “Indianapolis Star.”
 Pity I’d never met the guy.

 But some people like Powder – he was my mother’s favorite character of mine.
 A reviewer in “The New Yorker” said of NIGHT COVER, “In the several days during which Mr. Lewin allows us to share his long waking hours, Leroy Powder becomes exhilaratingly alive.”
 That’s good, right?